nriddiford/WhatStat/README.md

 # WhatStat
-A tool for parsing and plotting group chat log exported from WhatsApp
+...Under construction...
 ## How to get your chat log

 ## How to install from GitHub

 ## How to run in Shiny